markv58/PCM-UDI-Clone/README.md

 If you have already established your feeds skip this.

 With high resolution cameras you will use the sub stream, the higher resolutions will not play properly.
-Log into your camera through a web brower and make sure your sub stream is enabled, set to 640x480 and the highest frame rate.
-Set the key frame to twice the max frame rate.
+Log into your camera through a web brower and make sure your sub stream is enabled, set to 640x480, frame rate to 15 and key frame to 30.
 This will make your streams load faster.

 A lower resolution camera like the Foscam C1, which is still 720p can be streamed from the main feed.